 The executor has the choice of paying funeral expenses at an early date if funds permit.
 If possible, they can also make payments to creditors to avoid additional interest charges (e.g. payment of rates on a property) while awaiting the grant of probate.
 To protect the estate, before probate is obtained, the executor is allowed to release and pay debts, receive money owing to the deceased and take possession of land (but not sell it), provided in all cases they will eventually be able to satisfy the court of that power.
 The title is only made certain and final by the grant of probate.

-When there is no executor appointed under the will of the deceased, or the executor has died before the willmaker or becomes divorced from the willmaker, the court will usually grant the administration of the estate to the beneficiary with the greatest interest in the estate.
-This administrator will then carry out the wishes of the deceased as expressed in the will.
-The procedure is called “letters of administration with the will annexed”.
+When there is no executor appointed in the will, or the executor has died or is divorced from the willmaker, the court usually grants the administration of the estate to the beneficiary with the greatest interest in the estate.
+This administrator then carries out the wishes of the deceased as expressed in the will.
+This procedure is called “letters of administration with the will annexed”.

 A person appointed by the willmaker as executor does not have to accept this responsibility.
 If a person renounces appointment under the will (i.e. refuses to act), another executor named in the will may assume the role if the wording of the will allows this.
 If there is no other executor named in the will it will be treated in the same fashion as the will with no executor appointed discussed above, and letters of administration with the will annexed will be granted.